chooklii/mealTracker/README.md

 2. Run "npm install" to install all dependencies (If not there install needed stuff like node and so on)

+3. Run all SQLs inside of migration-File to create tables

 # to run:

 1. "run npm run build" to put all JS-Files together